 Students from all year groups in the school have the opportunity to join Student Voice groups to share their ideas and to express their opinions on all areas of student life.
-The school has also established a Diversity group to allow students to further the conversation around Diversity, Inclusion, Equity and Justice.

 5.3 The Activities Programme

 Activities last for one hour or more.
 It is important that students select a balanced programme including some physical activity.
 Some activities are undertaken outside of school, some students have long travel times and with parental permission students may choose no activities for one or more afternoons.